Shiwan-Fang/recipe-app-api/notes/5_django_admin_setpu.md

       -  create one superuser and one regular user
       -  use superuser to login to the admin page
    3. `test_users_list`
-      - builds the URL for the user list page inside admin
+      - builds the URL for the user list page inside admin, reverse admin urls **"admin:core_user_changelist"** are found at this [website](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#reversing-admin-urls)
       - loads that page using the logged-in test client
       - checks that the page(html code) shows the user's name and email — meaning the admin UI is displaying user info properly
       - Django’s assertContains internally: Checks res.status_code == 200 -> Looks inside res.content -> Verifies that self.user.name appears in the HTML text